 These two planters are going to be part of our ginormous patio makeover project.
 I plan to give more details on that later this week, so stop back to see!

-Now, what could be more easy than updating with spray paint?Seriously, you can buy the zinc in a can, but before we do that to a plastic planter, we need to use a special plastic primer.
+Now, what could be easier than updating with spray paint?Seriously, you can buy the zinc in a can, but before we do that to a plastic planter, we need to use a special plastic primer.

-After giving the surface a good coat of primer and letting cure, now we can grab our can of zinc – aka.
+Next, after giving the surface a good coat of primer and letting cure, now we can grab our can of zinc – aka.
 Cold Galvanizing Compound Spray Paint.

 Here there are ready for the next layer.
 Lookin’ spiffy, eh?

-As detailed in my faux zinc tutorial, I give the surface a wash of white paint which gives us that gorgeous patina appeal.
+Then, as detailed in my faux zinc tutorial, I give the surface a wash of white paint which gives us that gorgeous patina appeal.

-Here they are all gussied up and part of a sneek-peek of our patio makeover.
+Finally, here they are all gussied up and part of a sneek-peek of our patio makeover.
 See the urn from my tutorial?
 It was painted in early spring and has held up to wind, rain, and hot, hot sun.

-Also, they work with my color scheme I’m using on our patio, and I am excited to have only spent a few dollars to get this look.
+Additionally, they work with my color scheme I’m using on our patio, and I am excited to have only spent a few dollars to get this look.